sendgrid/python-http-client/first-timers.md

 # How To Contribute to Twilio SendGrid Repositories via GitHub

-Contributing to the Twilio SSendGrid is easy!
+Contributing to the Twilio SendGrid is easy!
 All you need to do is find an open issue (see the bottom of this page for a list of repositories containing open issues), fix it and submit a pull request.
 Once you have submitted your pull request, the team can easily review it before it is merged into the repository.
 To make a pull request, follow these steps:

 1. Log into GitHub.
 If you do not already have a GitHub account, you will have to create one in order to submit a change.
 Click the Sign up link in the upper right-hand corner to create an account.
 Enter your username, password, and email address.
-If you are an employee of Twilio SSendGrid, please use your full name with your GitHub account and enter Twilio SSendGrid as your company so we can easily identify you.
+If you are an employee of Twilio SendGrid, please use your full name with your GitHub account and enter Twilio SendGrid as your company so we can easily identify you.
    <img src="/static/img/github-signup.png" width="800">
 2. **[Fork](https://help.github.com/fork-a-repo/)** the [python-http-client](https://github.com/sendgrid/python-http-client) repository: